 FlowOS Widgets

-A suite of macOS widgets that live beside your anchors — dispatch, now-playing, and the Dodgers.
+A menu-bar suite of macOS widgets — anchors, dispatch, music, and the Dodgers, quietly ambient.

 The problem

 The FlowOS anchors are the whole point — but they live inside an app, which means opening the app to see them.
 I wanted the anchors to be peripheral — present when I glanced at Notification Center, invisible otherwise.
-And once I was building one widget, it made sense to build the rest of the ambient data I actually check throughout the day.
+Once one widget was building, it made sense to surface the rest of the ambient data I actually check throughout the day: the morning briefing, what I’m listening to, whether the Dodgers are playing.

 The approach

-Four widgets, one bundle.
+Four widgets, one bundle, one host.
 Anchors shows today’s commitments with inline check state.
 Dispatch renders the morning briefing as a compact card.
-Music shows now-playing from Apple Music with artwork.
-Dodgers tracks the next game and current score.
-Each widget is a single SwiftUI view, configured once and then quietly present.
+Music shows now-playing from Apple Music and reports back to The Interlude in companion mode.
+Dodgers tracks the next game with a live score that stays fresh after the Mac wakes from sleep.
+Each widget is a single SwiftUI view; the host app sits in the menu bar with an anchor icon and a 10-minute auto-refresh timer.

 How it works